-- 285. Through the accountability arrangements and risk management mechanisms outlined in this chapter, the HC aims to safeguard the programmatic and financial management of the Fund.
-However, there may be instances of non-compliance by partners with the requirements contained in these Global Guidelines, the Fund-specific Operational Manual, and/or the Grant Agreement. - 286.
+- 274. Through the accountability arrangements and risk management mechanisms outlined in this chapter, the HC aims to safeguard the programmatic and financial management of the Fund.
+However, there may be instances of non-compliance by partners with the requirements contained in these Guidelines, the Fund-specific Operational Manual, and/or the Grant Agreement. - 275.
 Instances of non-compliance may include, but are not limited to: - i.
 Overdue financial or narrative reports - ii.
 Delay in refund, or non-refund of unspent balance or ineligible expenditure - iii.
 Critical (high risk) and/or repeated audit findings; qualified or adverse audit opinion - iv.
 Critical and/or repeated findings from the capacity assessment, monitoring, financial spotchecks, narrative or financial reporting - v.
 Poor performance in the programmatic and financial management of CBPF projects - vi.
 Improper management of sub-partners and/or sub-contractors - vii.
 Lack of cooperation with monitoring visits, financial spot checks, audits or investigations - viii.
-Breach of other obligations under the CBPF regulations (e.g., violation of humanitarian principles and code of conduct) - 287.
+Breach of other obligations under the CBPF regulations (e.g., violation of humanitarian principles and code of conduct)57 - 276.
 In these instances, the HC or OCHA may take progressive measures to ensure that non-compliance is corrected.
 Suggested progressive measures for addressing different non-compliance instances are outlined in the Non-Compliance Measures Framework (annex 8).
 The annex provides a guiding framework that each Fund can apply on a discretionary basis.
 The HC or OCHA will communicate to the partner about the measures imposed, the reasons, and the potential conditions for lifting such measures.
-If noncompliance persists, the HC may suspend the partner's eligibility to receive funding.
+If non-compliance persists, the HC may suspend the partner's eligibility to receive funding. - 277.
+Partners whose eligibility is suspended due to non-compliance measures, as well as due to alleged fraud or sexual misconduct, are not eligible to sit on the Fund's AB.
+In case such partners were AB members at the time of suspension, their membership will be suspended or terminated, and a new member will be nominated though a process set out by the HC.

-&lt;sup>59 For more information on the audit approach and process refer to chapter 6, section 6.8.
+56 For more information on the audit approach and process refer to chapter 6, section 6.8.

-&lt;sup>60 GA Res 46/182 and https://cdu.unlb.org/UNStandardsofConduct/CodeofConduct.aspx
+57 GA Res 46/182 and https://cdu.unlb.org/UNStandardsofConduct/CodeofConduct.aspx